DocuWare/Intellix/doc/installation_en.md

 - `Update-Intellix.ps1`, `Start-Intellix.ps1`, `Stop-Intellix.ps1`: Scripts for updating, starting, and stopping Intelligent Indexing

 - `Show-IntellixLogs.ps1`: Scripts for displaying log outputs of Intelligent Indexing and the SolR full text search

+- `setup/Setup-Intellix.ps1`: Scripts for displaying log outputs of Intelligent Indexing and the SolR full text search